FOSSEE/sdes-stscripts/Version_Control/vcs1.rst

 ..
 R3

-First let's define what Version Control is
+First let's understand what Version Control is

 ..
 L3